KDLT/nixvim/README.md

 - **Bash**: shellcheck → shellharden → shfmt (chained)
 - **C++**: clang_format

-All formatters include automatic trailing whitespace trimming and blank line normalization.

 ## Modifying the Configuration

 ### Adding a New Plugin

 1. Create a new `.nix` file in the appropriate plugin category directory
-2. The file will be auto-imported via the category's `default.nix`
+2. Add the import to the category's `default.nix`

 Example - adding a new editor plugin:
 ```nix